-Married, grown and still not quite ready to be a mother
+Married, grown but not ready to be a mom

 By Judea Dee-Steele, Honeycomb Moms

 I can honestly say I remember the day my husband, Wes Steele, and I conceived our oldest daughter.

 It was in September after we had one of those hypothetical conversations about what we would name our first child.
 I don't know how we ended up talking about baby names, but I remember we were in the car on the way home.

 We agreed on Wryen if it was a girl and Jaxon for a boy.
 Who could guess that four months later the conversation would no longer be hypothetical?

 We weren't necessarily planning for a baby, but we weren’t acting to prevent it either.
 I was invoked in a lot of physical activities, training for a pageant, semi-professional cheerleading for a D-league team, living my best life.

 Staying slim was required for dancing, and I had either practice or workouts five days a week.
 I was with the other cheerleaders so much that our menstrual cycles started to synchronize.